strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/DomainLogReview/DomainLogReview.md

 ![](attachments/dlr_eventproperties4.png)

-We now know that the workstation **WINLABV2WKSRL-9** was attempting to authenticate to a large number of Logon Accounts in a very short period of time.
+We now know that the workstation **WINLABV2WKSRL-9** was attempting to authenticate to a large number of **Logon Accounts** in a very short period of time.

-Also, notice at the bottom of the General tab, these are predominantly Audit Failures:
+Also, notice at the bottom of the General tab, these are predominantly **Audit Failures**:

 ![](attachments/dlr_auditfailure.png)

 ***

 [Back to Navigation Menu](/IntroClassFiles/navigation.md)